Death of Suzanne Rees: Events and death

-Aftermath and reactions
+Immediate aftermath

 Suzanne Rees' death was first reported in news media on 28 October 2025.
-A spokeswoman for Queensland Police stated that Rees' death was "sudden and non-suspicious", with a report to be prepared for the coroner.
-ABC News reported the following day that the Australian Maritime Safety Authority would be investigating Rees' death, and that they would speak with the crew of the Coral Adventurer when it reached its next stop in Darwin, Northern Territory.
-Katherine Rees, Suzanne's daughter, described the Rees family as being "shocked and saddened" over the circumstances of Suzanne's death, saying it appeared to be "a failure of care and common sense".
+A spokeswoman for Queensland Police stated that her death was "sudden and non-suspicious", with a report to be prepared for the coroner.
+ABC News reported the following day that the Australian Maritime Safety Authority would be investigating her death, and that they would speak with the crew of the Coral Adventurer when it reached its next stop in Darwin, Northern Territory.
+Katherine Rees, Suzanne's daughter, described the family as being "shocked and saddened" over the circumstances of Suzanne's death, saying it appeared to be "a failure of care and common sense".
 Katherine Rees called for the holding of a coronial inquiry, which would occur following the completion of the coroner's investigation.

-Mark Fifield, the chief executive of Coral Expeditions, expressed condolences for the death of Rees.
-Fifield announced on 1 November that the remainder of the cruise would be cancelled, due to Rees' death and mechanical issues on board.
+Coral Expeditions chief executive Mark Fifield expressed condolences for Rees' death, and announced on 1 November that the remainder of the cruise would be cancelled, due to that and mechanical issues on board.
 The Coral Adventurer had anchored in the Torres Strait and encountered further mechanical problems, with passengers and some crew being airlifted from Horn Island.
 The ship did not continue to Darwin and instead turned back towards its home port of Cairns.
 On the evening of 4 November 2025, the Coral Adventurer moored at approximately 2 nmi north-north-east of the harbour at Yorkeys Knob, with no available berths at the port of Cairns.
 The ship was boarded by Australian Maritime Safety Authority (AMSA) representatives the following morning.

+Informed commentary

-David Beirman, an adjunct fellow at University of Technology Sydney in management and tourism, told The Guardian that the seeming lack of a passenger count aboard the Coral Adventurer was "very unusual", describing the counting of passengers leaving and returning during shore excursions as "standard" and "basic common sense".
+David Beirman, an adjunct fellow in management and tourism at the University of Technology Sydney, told The Guardian that the seeming lack of a passenger count aboard the Coral Adventurer was "very unusual", describing the counting of passengers leaving and returning during shore excursions as "standard" and "basic common sense".
 Adam Smith, an adjunct professor in marine science at James Cook University who has previously acted as a guest lecturer on Coral Expedition ships, stated to ABC News that there was often "less direct supervision" during shore excursions, with the ability to monitor individual passengers being limited in comparison to boat-based activities such as snorkelling.